teijekuiken/MotionCamera/README.md

 ## What do you need?
 For this project you will need the following components:

-- Raspberry Pi model 3 or 4 with WiFi.
+- Raspberry Pi model 3 or 4 with WiFi and Raspbian installed.
 - Arduino Nano IoT 33
 - Raspberry Pi NoIR Camera V2 or Camera Module V2
 - PIR Motion sensor